 Exploring Art tours are designed for teachers and daycares in search of a multidisciplinary learning experience in a contemporary public art gallery.

-- Learn about the cultural, historical, and social contexts of artworks on display
+- Discover cultural, historical and social contexts of the artworks on display

 September 7 – 30, 2017